 The Space Planning Working Group (SPWG) acts as an advisory body to the Provost and Executive Vice President to ensure that requests for new space and proposals for major capital projects are reviewed and prioritized in a University-wide context.
 SPWG standardizes the processes for allocating new space to schools and administrative units, developing new space, and authorizing planning studies and capital projects.

-The Space Planning and Development Guidelines describe the University's process for assigning additional space to academic and administrative units, acquiring new leased or owned University space, undertaking major renovations and authorizing planning studies and capital projects.
+The Space Planning and Development Guidelines (PDF: 741KB) describe the University's process for assigning additional space to academic and administrative units, acquiring new leased or owned University space, undertaking major renovations and authorizing planning studies and capital projects.